Hey Hey It's Saturday: Masterslime

 A parody of Mastermind, where contestants were strapped to a chair and had to answer a maximum of 6 questions.
 If that contestant got three questions wrong, he or she got "slimed".

 Media Watch

 The Media Watch segment displayed humorous errors from TV and newspapers, generally sent in by the viewers.
 As the segment became more popular, it was split into "Media Watch Press" and "Media Watch TV".

 After the end of HHIS, the concept used in "Media Watch" and "Phunny Fotos" was replicated in the What The? segment on Rove Live.
 A similar segment appears on the U.S. TV program Late Show with David Letterman under the name Small Town News.

 The Great Aussie Joke

 The hosts of this segment were Shane Bourne and Maurie Fields.

-This segment was also featured on the first reunion show, which was fifteen years after Maurie's death, with Maurie being rotocaptured into the set, and doing the joke with son Marty.
+This segment was also featured on the first reunion show, which was fifteen years after Maurie's death, with Maurie being superimposed into the set, and doing the joke with son Marty.